 So here’s the big news – BINGE is cheap, really cheap, but before paying anything you can take advantage of their free trial offer.

-BINGE offers three pricing tiers with their entry-level plan starting at a mere $10 per month, giving you access to the full content library in standard definition.
+BINGE offers three pricing tiers with their entry-level plan starting at a mere $10 per month, giving you access to the full content library in high definition.
 That also lets you watch on only one screen at a time.
-This year, however, the cheapest Basic plan now comes with ads with the streaming quality bumped up to HD.

 The top tier is $22 per month which gives you simultaneous use of up to four screens, and of course, but 4K streaming on select content.
 There is your family plan right there.